-Raising Wild announced as a finalist for the Association for the Study of Literature and Environment Creative Book Award.
+Raising Wild announced as a Finalist for the Sigurd F. Olson Nature Writing Award Association for the Study of Literature and Environment Creative Book Award Evans Handcart Award.

 Raising Wild: Dispatches from a Home in the Wilderness.